CardForest/key-path/README.md

 KeyPath objects are interned (e.g., `assert(KeyPath.get('foo.bar.baz') === KeyPath.get('foo.bar.baz'));`) and are used internally to avoid excessive parsing of path strings.
 Observers which take path strings as arguments will also accept Path objects.

-`KeyPath.get` supports variadic calls.
-That is, if you call it with a few paths (e.g., `KeyPath.get('foo.bar1', 'foo.bar2')`) you will receive an array of KeyPath objects.
+`KeyPath.getAll` can be used for making a variadic call to `KeyPath.get`.
+That is, if you call it with a few paths (e.g., `KeyPath.getAll('foo.bar1', 'foo.bar2')`) you will receive an array of KeyPath objects.

 ## Development